landlab/landlab/docs/model_grid_no_tutorials.rst

 or a Delaunay-Voronoi grid in which cells are triangular elements with nodes at their circumcenters.

 Creating a grid is easy.
-The first step is to import Landlab's RasterModelGrid class (this assumes you have installed landlab and are working in your favorite Python environment):
+The first step is to import Landlab's :class:`~landlab.grid.raster.RasterModelGrid` class (this assumes you have installed landlab and are working in your favorite Python environment):

 >>> from landlab import RasterModelGrid